 Sport can be incredibly confusing.
 The need for commentators to prepare is absolutely vital.
 With detailed notes, announcers can eagerly tell you how well a player fared in previous matches, worries concerning new injuries, and even where their home town is.

 Commentary notebooks belonging to Nick Barnes, BBC Radio Newcastle’s commentator for Sunderland football games, are on display in Action Replay.
-The crowded yet neat and colourful pages highlight the importance of preparation and symbolise the excitement which can be portrayed by live announcing.
+The crowded yet neat and colourful pages highlight the importance of preparation and symbolise the excitement which can be communicated by live announcing.

 Not all commentators, however, have time to relay anecdotes about previous games.
-Some sports, like horse-racing, are over too fast for detailed commentary to take place.
+Some sports, like horse racing, are over too fast for detailed commentary to take place.

-In Action Replay you can try out a fun interactive activity where you listen to commentary and then guess which sport is been described.
-It showcases the diversity of commentary between distinct sports, and makes you understand how important the style of commentary is in order to set the tone of the sport.
+In Action Replay you can try out a fun interactive activity where you listen to commentary and then guess which sport is being described.
+This showcases the diversity of commentary between distinct sports, and makes you understand how important the style of commentary is in order to set the tone of the sport.
 It also makes you wonder how different watching some sports would be if the commentary were switched…

 Yet despite the differences and difficulties, commentators still manage to have fun—whether it’s giggling hysterically at each others’ comments or trying cake sent in by viewers.
-More importantly they help the viewer to have fun too!
+More importantly, they help the viewer to have fun too!